 2. Many People Will Want To Visit You

-Part of the reason that Amsterdam is well known is the abundance of cultural events and parties in Amsterdam.
-I mentioned the parties above, but many of the largest cultural events in The Netherlands also occur in Amsterdam.
+The abundance of cultural events and parties in Amsterdam is partly why Amsterdam is well known.
+I mentioned the parties above, but many of the most significant cultural events in The Netherlands also occur in Amsterdam.
 Amsterdam is the place to be concerning theaters, museums, and cultural events.

 5. Close To Schiphol Airport